 Refinance to banks

-Refinance is available for the Pre-Shipment advances granted to exporters by the banks from Reserve Bank of India.
+Refinance is available for the Pre-Shipment advances granted to exporters by the banks from the Reserve Bank of India.
 The refinance is available for a maximum period of 180 days.
-If pre-shipment advances are not adjusted by the customer by submission of export documents within 360 days from the date of advance, the advance will ab-initio cease to qualify for concessional rate of interest prescribed for export credit, and in such an event, banks are free to decide the rate of interest from the date of advance.
+If pre-shipment advances are not adjusted by the customer by submission of export documents within 360 days from the date of advance, the advance will ab-initio cease to qualify for the concessional rate of interest prescribed for export credit, and in such an event, banks are free to decide the rate of interest from the date of advance.
 If exports do not materialize at all, banks would charge on relative packing credit at domestic lending rate plus penal interest, if any, to be decided by the banks on the basis of policy approved by their Board.